 Membership

-Just like the other information, communication information can also be updated at the membership account.
-Communication preferences are taken as the GSM Number. and email address first entered.
-Users may remove one of these preferences and reduce their communication channel to only one.
+Just like your other information, communication details can also be updated through the membership account.
+Communication preferences are based on the GSM number and email address you initially provided.
+Users may remove one of these preferences and limit communications to a single channel.

-Accuracy of and liability for the information entered during subscription belongs to the member.
-Entering the frequently used email address and GSM number is crucial to follow the illegal pass notices on a timely and regular basis.
-Only one membership can be assigned to each email address and Republic of Turkey Identity Number/Tax Identity Number.
-A user is not allowed to create different memberships by using the same email address or Republic of Turkey Identity Number/Tax Identity Number.
+Each member is responsible for the accuracy of the information provided during registration.
+Entering a frequently used email address and GSM number is essential to receive illegal-pass notifications in a timely and reliable manner.
+For corporate members, only one membership can be assigned per email address and Turkish Identity Number/Tax Identity Number.
+A user is not allowed to create multiple memberships using the same email address or Turkish Identity Number/Tax Identity Number.

-Adding a license plate number is done at the "subscription step".
-Subsequently adding/removing a license plate can be done at "my account".
+Adding a license plate number is done during the “subscription process.”
+Afterward, license plates can be added or removed through “My Account.”

-In corporate memberships, license plate numbers can be added after the subscription is completed.
-A license plate can be added and removed singly or in block by using an excel format file (with .xlsx extension).
+For corporate memberships, license plate numbers can also be added after the subscription has been completed.
+A license plate can be added or removed either individually or in bulk using an Excel file (in .xlsx format).

-Membership is a service provided by ATAŞ to the users of the tunnel for communicating their illegal passes.
-Subscribed users can get information about their illegal passes via mail and/or SMS.
-This way they would have the necessary information and make their payments without getting fined.
-A subscribed user can also follow the debts related to the illegal passes of all license plates registered under their subscription.
+Eurasia Tunnel membership is a service provided by ATAŞ for tunnel users to keep them informed regarding unpaid or illegal passes.
+Registered members can receive information about their illegal passes via email and/or SMS, enabling them to make the necessary payments without incurring fines.
+A registered member can also track all debts related to illegal passes for every license plate registered under their membership.

 All membership information with the exception of the Republic of Turkey Identity Number/Tax Identity Number can be changed subsequently after signing-in the membership account.
 Membership account can be suspended to stop receiving any further emails from the system or revoked to delete all existing information.